 The characters within The Cipher are outstanding with a truly stellar cast of talent on display.
 You already should have a good handle on Sabrina’s character deftly brought to life by Anya Chalota.
 The other main character within the show is Benny, an American lad (also 16) who is the second person to defy the odds and crack the enigma grade Parallax puzzle.
 Benny, played by British/American actor Chance Perdomo does an amazing job of rounding out Benny’s inner geek and introverted nature as the podcast advances.

-As this is a Goldhawk Production we are reintroduced to some quality actors last heard within Tumanbay in the shape of Nabil Elouhabi as Sabrina’s teacher, and a genius piece of casting of badass Arrow agent Efrat played by Olivia Popica.
+As this is a Goldhawk Production we are reintroduced to some quality actors last heard within Tumanbay in the shape of Nabil Elouhabi as Sabrina’s teacher, and a genius piece of the casting of badass Arrow agent Efrat played by Olivia Popica.
 Another quick mention goes to The Ciphers getaway driver Fergus played by actor/director Samuel Adewunmi who has the whole modern Huggy-Bear (ears to the street vibe) coupled with a soft heart down to a tee.

-Early doors into a new podcast I usually like to play Magnum PI and offer up my own thoughts on where the story may take us, however the writers of this particular audio drama have me completely stumped.
-The story already includes murdered scientists, alien plots, and what appears to be international cloning syndicate thrown into the mix, four episodes in.
+Early doors into a new podcast I usually like to play Magnum PI and offer up my own thoughts on where the story may take us, however, the writers of this particular audio drama have me completely stumped.
+The story already includes murdered scientists, alien plots, and what appears to be an international cloning syndicate thrown into the mix, four episodes in.
 So my guess is as good as yours as to where it is heading, which is also half the fun!

-So to summarise if you are seeking a fresh exciting podcast that is gripping, yet rich with astounding content produced to a premium quality with a stunning roster of actors, written by writers that clearly have their fingers firmly on the pulse of what is ‘current & fresh’ to kick on with your new year The Cipher could be right up your alley.
-That and the fact that this podcast was commissioned by BBC Sounds meaning zero annoying adverts, which in my eyes is a massive plus point perfect for any tier of lockdown!
+So to summarise if you are seeking a fresh exciting podcast that is gripping, yet rich with astounding content produced to premium quality with a stunning roster of actors, written by writers that clearly have their fingers firmly on the pulse of what is ‘current & fresh’ to kick on with your new year The Cipher could be right up your alley.
+That and the fact that this podcast was commissioned by BBC Sounds means zero annoying adverts, which in my eyes is a massive plus point perfect for any tier of lockdown!

 I hope you have enjoyed reading this podcast review for ‘The Cipher’ which is definitely worth checking out naturally on BBC Sounds and Spotify, or wherever you get your podcasts from.
 Someone kindly left me a message to say that they checked out ‘Tumanbay’ off the back of my review of the show.
 I would like to thank you for all your kind words of support, this is exactly the reason why I blog.

 For any budding podcaster/writers out there that are looking to have your audiobook or podcast reviewed by Tea in the Sahara, whatever your genre please do get in touch via any of the below methods or through my contacts page.
 Happy new year to all and here’s to a better 2021!
-Cheers Kev.
+Cheers, Kev.